 Find out more: check out our guide on the best and worst investment platforms to see how Halifax Share Dealing compares

 - You can hold an Isa, a Share Dealing Account and a Share Builder (regular investment plan) for a single charge of £36 a year.

 - Sipps cost £22.50 per quarter (if the Sipp value is £50,000 or less, or £45 if the value is above £50,000).

 - £9.50 online dealing commission per trade, covering: shares, funds, exchange-traded funds, investment trusts, bonds and gilts (government bonds).

 - You can trade regularly for £2 per trade with its scheduled investment service.

 How much would I pay to invest with Halifax Share Dealing?

-We’ve estimated the cost of investing with Halifax Share Dealing over the course of a year, as shown in the tables below.
+We’ve estimated the cost of investing with Halifax Share Dealing over the course of a year in a stocks and shares Isa.